Missing Post Office

-The Missing Post Office was created by Kubota as an installation for the Setouchi International Art Festival in 2013.
-It is not affiliated with Japan Post.
 Kubota serves as the "post office worker" of the Missing Post Office, and Katsuhisa Nakata, the former postmaster of the Awashima Post Office, as the "postmaster".
-The public are encouraged to send mail there, preferably on postcards.
+The public is encouraged to send mail there, preferably on postcards.
 Its address is c/o Hyoryu Yubinkyoku 1317-2 Takumacho Awashima, Mitoyo Kagawa 769-1108 Japan.

 Post office installation

 The Missing Post Office is in the renovated wooden post office building on Awashima Island, which was built in 1964 and in service until 1991.
 The building is 10 minutes on foot from Awashima Port.
 Letters received at the post office are stored in a "Missing Post Office Box", designed and constructed by Kosuke Nagata with the help of Junpei Matsushima.
-There are 100 of these Post Office Boxes, made of tinplate and drifting in the air, connected by countless piano wires.
+There are 100 of these metal boxes, suspended from the ceiling by piano wire.
 The concept of the Post Office Box is based on the idea that it cannot be stocked and held in place because the address is unknown.
 The Post Office Box is designed to make the sound of waves when turned.

 The Missing Post Office receives mail from all over the world.
 Addressees include deceased individuals, future descendants, first loves to whom the writers were never able to express their feelings, themselves, and long-time favorite items.
 Letters to the deceased are especially common.
 The sender's name does not need to be written, and the item is sent as "Missing Post Office general delivery".
 The Missing Post Office prefers postcards to sealed letters.
 "Posting sets" with the Post Office's address are sold there, and some visitors write messages on the spot.

 As of November 2022, the Missing Post Office is open from 13:00 to 16:00 on the second and fourth Saturdays of the month.
 Only postmaster Nakata is usually present.
 Received pieces of mail are displayed as works of art and can be read by anyone, but staff do not know what message is in which Post Office Box, and after being read, there is no guarantee they will return to the original Post Office Box and will instead continue to "drift".
 A visitor who believes a message is addressed to them is permitted to retain it.